MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 			Vanessa Madu: On Sequences of Semiprimes
 		</h4>
 		<p>
 			I explored sequences of consecutive odd semi-primes: numbers with exactly two (not necessarily distinct) prime factors.
 While the maximum length of sequences of consecutive semi-primes is a fairly widely known result, I wondered what would happen if we restricted to the odd-only case.
 By systematically searching, I found chains of lengths 2 through 8, but none longer, and for good reason.
-In any run of nine or more consecutive odd numbers, one must be divisible by 9, which means it contains the factor 3×3, and so it can’t be semi-prime.
+In any run of nine or more consecutive odd numbers, one must be divisible by 9, which means it contains the factor 3&times;3, and so it can't be semi-prime.
 Therefore, the longest possible chain of consecutive odd semi-primes is of length eight.
-The talk also touched on why the smallest example of the longest chain isn’t the largest and posed some questions about generalising to other spacings between semi-primes.
+The talk also touched on why the smallest example of the longest chain isn't the largest and posed some questions about generalising to other spacings between semi-primes.
 		</p>
 		<p>
 			<ul>